 #2: Incorporate ESG Into Your Overarching Risk Management Plan

 As you develop or revise your organization’s risk management plan, you’ll want to consider how ESG risks and opportunities intersect with other types of risks.
-Take stock of your risks and opportunities and use your stakeholders’ answers to help you keep track of ESG risks that may not have shown up in your initial drafting; a report from Deloitte Ireland promotes full integration of ESG into risk management plans, concluding that “future developments in regulation, an increase in ESG expertise in the industry and resulting improvements in available data should lead to the ongoing maturity of firm’s ESG risk management capabilities.”
+Take stock of your risks and opportunities and use your stakeholders’ answers to help you keep track of ESG risks that may not have shown up in your initial procedures.
+Maintaining a centralized risk register and including ESG risks can be a good step towards integrating ESG issues into risk management initiatives.
+A report from Deloitte Ireland promotes full integration of ESG into risk management plans, concluding that “future developments in regulation, an increase in ESG expertise in the industry and resulting improvements in available data should lead to the ongoing maturity of firm’s ESG risk management capabilities.”
+Taking an integrated risk management (IRM) approach can help organizations combine ESG risk management with other risk management functions.

 #3: Determine Which Compliance Requirements Overlap With ESG

-Depending on the scope and maturity of your company, you will likely already have numerous compliance requirements related to ESG.
-For example, if your company is seeking compliance with Sarbanes-Oxley (SOX), you’ll already have a plan for financial reporting in place and will already be reporting to the SEC; integrating climate-related disclosures into that report will save you time and energy.
+Depending on the scope and maturity of your company, you will likely already have numerous compliance requirements that relate to ESG.
+For example, if your company is seeking compliance with Sarbanes-Oxley (SOX), you’ll already have a plan for financial reporting in place and will already be reporting to the SEC; thus integrating climate-related disclosures into that report will save you time and energy.
 The International Organization for Standardization (ISO) also has numerous ESG-related standards, like ISO 14001 for Environmental Management Systems and ISO 45001 for Occupational Health and Safety, which provide strategies for protecting the environment and human capital.
 ISO recently created a committee (ISO/TC 322) to focus solely on ESG in the coming years.
+By understanding which compliance requirements overlap with ESG, your organization can avoid reinventing the wheel or developing redundant controls, and instead, consolidate them.

-Whether you’re doing an internal audit or selecting a third-party auditor to evaluate your ESG risks, you will need to choose one or more ESG frameworks that work well for your company and its goals.
+Whether you’re doing an internal audit or selecting a third-party auditor to evaluate your ESG risks and data, you will need to choose one or more ESG frameworks that work well for your company and its goals.
 Two of the most popular frameworks are put out by the Sustainability Accounting Standards Board (SASB) and the Task Force on Climate-Related Financial Disclosures (TCFD), with the Global Reporting Initiative (GRI) coming up as a close third.
-SASB provides broader sector-specific guidelines on a range of ESG risks, while TCFD is more specifically geared towards climate issues.
+SASB provides broader sector-specific guidelines on a range of ESG risks, while TCFD is more specifically geared toward climate issues.
 The framework you choose should fit your specific industry and align with your overarching risk management strategy.
+If a given framework does not meet your organization’s ESG reporting needs, developing a custom framework, or using guidance from multiple frameworks, may fit your company better.

 #5: Prepare for ESG Reporting